Question:

 Cocaine is a fast-acting and short-lasting stimulant.
 Generally, a cocaine high will last between five and thirty minutes.
 If snorted, it’s closer to thirty minutes; smoking or injecting will yield an intense but short high closer to five minutes.

-The amount of time cocaine stays in your system after the high wears off depends on several factors, including how much you’ve used, how often you’ve used it, and your metabolism.
+The amount of time cocaine stays in your system after the high wears off depends on several factors, including how much you’ve used, how often you’ve used it, your metabolism, and the specific testing method.
+Usage frequency and individual metabolism are key factors influencing cocaine detection times, as they affect how quickly the body processes and eliminates the drug.

 The principal cocaine metabolite utilized in drug testing is benzoylecgonine.